 - Required skills: Good communication, teamwork, and customer service skills

-Part-time positions in retail stores, restaurants, cafes, and supermarkets are available for Iraqi students in cities across Germany.
-These roles involve customer service, cashiering, and assisting with daily operations, offering exposure to a diverse work environment and improving interpersonal skills.
+Part-time positions in retail stores, restaurants, cafes, and supermarkets are available for students in many German cities.
+These roles may involve customer service, cashiering, stocking shelves, serving customers, and assisting with daily operations, offering exposure to a diverse work environment and improving interpersonal skills.

-While the income may not be as high as some other part-time jobs and is insufficient to cover your expenses, it will help offset the high costs of living.
+While the income may not be enough to cover all expenses, it can help offset the high cost of living.
 Displaying enthusiasm for the job during interviews, being attentive to customer needs, and showcasing a positive attitude can improve the chances of landing a retail or restaurant position.
+Basic German skills can also improve job prospects, especially in customer-facing roles.

 5. Delivery Worker

-- Required skills: Strong time management, physical stamina, conversational German knowledge, and customer service abilities
+- Required skills: Strong time management, physical stamina, basic German knowledge, and customer service abilities

 For Iraqi students seeking a physically active and flexible part-time job in Germany, working as a delivery worker can be a viable option.
-With the rise of online food delivery platforms and e-commerce services, cities like Berlin, Hamburg, and Cologne offer ample opportunities for delivery jobs.
-This role involves delivering food orders or packages to customers, ensuring timely and accurate deliveries.
+With food delivery platforms and e-commerce services operating in many cities, students may find openings for delivering food orders or packages to customers.
+Availability depends on the city, employer, season, and work authorization rules.

-Iraqi students studying in Germany have access to a variety of part-time job options that cater to their skills and interests, such as student assistants, language tutors, translators, retail/restaurant workers, and delivery workers.
-When selecting a part-time job in Germany, Iraqi students must consider their personal skills, interests, and academic schedules.
+Iraqi students studying in Germany have access to a variety of part-time job options that cater to their skills and interests, such as student assistant roles, language tutoring, translation, retail or restaurant work, and delivery jobs.
+When selecting a part-time job in Germany, Iraqi students must consider their personal skills, interests, academic schedules, and legal work limits.

-Hopefully, this article on the best part-time jobs for Iraqi international students in Germany will help you find an ideal part-time job to chip into your finances.
-Head on over to our Germany Page for more details about studying in Germany – from the different universities to the numerous scholarship opportunities!
-And if you are in search of courses to enroll in, check out these Available Programs for international students!
+Hopefully, this article on the best part-time jobs for Iraqi international students in Germany will help you find an ideal part-time job to contribute to your finances.
+Head on over to our Germany Page for more details about studying in Germany, from the different universities to the numerous scholarship opportunities!
+And if you are in search of courses to enroll in, check out these Available Programs for International Students!